mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 additional_addresses (TBD - experiments use 0x925addaXX):

 : Indicates the support of the ADDITIONAL_ADDRESSES frame as defined in the -XX draft version of this document.
-This transport parameter MUST NOT be sent by a server.
+This transport parameter has a zero-length value.
+It MUST NOT be sent by a server.

 # ADDITIONAL_ADDRESSES Frames